Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 | DryRun                                    | Performs a dry run.
 | SkipToolPackageRestore                    | Skips restoring of packages.
 | Target                                    | Build Target **(see below)**
-| SkipScUpload                              | Upload only Habitat Home Packages.
+| SkipScUpload                              | Skip upload of sitecore packages.
+Will still upload Habitat Home and any other assets with the uploadToAzure and install flags set to true
 | SkipPrerequisites                         | Skip the preparation steps like file downloads, asking users for Azure information and collection of credentials (Best used for testing purposes, or if the user has only run the project build, but information and prerequisites were already collected)

 **Target**

 |Value                                      | Description
 |-------------------------------------------|---------------------------------------------------------------------------------------------
 | Default                                   | Same affect as no target defined, will build and deploy to Azure
 | Clean                                     | Clean all outputs and temporary folders, involved in the process of building and packaging the project